Terra-Protocol/terra/WHITEPAPER.md

 The focus is not on ownership but on **capability**: communities should be able to act, build, regenerate, and govern — together.

 ### 3. Founder Allocation: Stability, Responsibility, and Long-Term Commitment
-A portion of TERRA is allocated to me as the founder and to the initial team.
+A portion of TERRA is allocated to me as the founder.
 This allocation has two roles:

 **(a) Personal Financial Stability**